 BIM Basics: 2D & 3D Deliverables

-As you are creating your 3D BIM model, not only should you be modeling with the end-user in mind, but also with the end deliverable.
-The final outputs you deliver to the client will be a decision made by the end-user and it will affect the way that you model.
-Keeping it simple, there are 2 types of deliverables, 2D and 3D.
+As you are creating your 3D BIM model, it’s important to keep both the end-user and end deliverable in mind.
+The final outputs you deliver to the client will be a decision made by the end-user and will affect the way that you model.
+There are 2 types of deliverables, 2D and 3D.

-Traditionally, architectural drafting has been completed in 2D.
-3D BIM modeling is a relatively recent trend and has taken off as technology has advanced in the last 15 years.
-With 2D drawings being the industry standard literally since humans have been building structures, we still find many who are more comfortable working from them.
+Architectural drafting has traditionally been completed in 2D.
+3D BIM modeling is a relatively recent trend, taking off as technology that has advanced in the last 15 years.
+With 2D drawings being the industry standard ever since humans have been building structures, there are many still who are more comfortable working with 2D.

 2D Plans